Ana Tanasoca, Macquarie University

-Regarding naturalization, Bauböck claims that I support automatic loss of citizenship upon naturalization then wonders why I adopt a softer stance that accepts dual citizenship but requires individuals to actively choose their citizenship.
+Regarding naturalization, Bauböck claims that I support automatic loss of citizenship upon naturalization, and then he wonders why I adopt a softer stance that accepts dual citizenship but requires individuals to actively choose their citizenship.
 Again, I think this is due to a misapprehension of the entire nature of my discussion.
 Chapter 3 discusses various arguments for and against a citizenship renunciation requirement for dual citizens; various justifications are considered and options examined, all in an exploratory spirit.
 To ‘consider’ an option is not to ‘advocate’ it; to ‘explore’ an option is not to ‘adopt’ it.
-Overall, I am doubtful of any restrictions of dual citizenship via naturalization and conclude that dual citizenship via naturalization is problematic only insofar as it does not arise from an active, reflective choice.
+Overall, I am doubtful about any restrictions on dual citizenship via naturalization and conclude that dual citizenship via naturalization is problematic only insofar as it does not arise from an active, reflective choice.

-Needless to say, I do not see automatic loss of citizenship as the first-best option, as Bauböck alleges.
+Needless to say, I do not see automatic loss of citizenship in one country upon becoming a citizen of another as the first-best option, as Bauböck alleges.
 One reason is that that would entail a default rule which precludes individual choice (I argue extensively against such default rules in chapter 3).
-Another reason is that one can be morally entitled to same categories of rights in multiple states, as pointed out in chapter 8.
+Another reason is that one can and should be morally entitled to same categories of rights in multiple states, as pointed out in chapter 8.
 The first-best option discussed in that chapter is a system of citizenship renewal, which would allow individuals to keep citizenships in multiple states, while at the same time allowing them to reassess from time to time their memberships in those places, reassert their consent, and renew their political contract with those states.
 Relationships that are based on explicit consent are in my view morally superior to those that are not—and political relationships are no exception.